 Conditions have changed considerably since 1947.
 I have been told that long planks have now been put down across marshes and in lots of places where we got our boots and socks pretty wet.
 Also suspension bridges have been built over some of the places where we waded across the streams.
-Also, the huts have become more comfortable, but I do believe that if you want to take a shower, you still have to depend on the occasional water fall where you get yourself under almost ice cold water from the melting snow up high.
+The huts have become more comfortable, but I do believe that if you want to take a shower, you still have to depend on the occasional water fall where you get yourself under almost ice cold water from the melting snow up high.
 I vividly remember that once we were so hot and sweaty that we actually went swimming in a jokk in 7°C water.
 That swim was short but invigorating.

 Once you emerge on your way uphill from the green forests down in the valleys, you get onto the plateaus or the stony paths next to mountain ridges.
 You come out of teh forests with gnarled birches, the ground covered with blueberry and lingonberry shrubs, various kinds of heather and here and there patches of linnea.You are alone with nature and you feel the enormity of the wilderness surrounding you, the arid stretches where very little grows.